• Skip to primary navigation

 Have the ride of a lifetime at Flight of the Gibbon..

-If the “Treetops Adventure”, is half as good as The Flight of The Gibbon in Chonburi, I will highly recommend it, I can safely say that was one of the best thrills I had in my life.
+If the “Treetops Adventure” is half as good as The Flight of The Gibbon in Chonburi was, I will highly recommend it; I can safely say that it was one of the best thrills I ever had in Thailand.

 Best Places to Stay on Koh Chang

-Agoda is the recommended booking site to use if you want the best choice, and value for money hotels on Koh Chang.
+Agoda is the recommended booking site to use if you want the best choice and value-for-money hotels in Koh Chang.

 Getting to Koh Chang

 Now I’ve whetted your appetite for a vacation on Koh Chang, you most likely want to know how to get there.
-Personally I drive, but if you don’t have a car or just don’t fancy driving there are some great alternative ways to get to Koh Chang.
+Personally, I drive, but if you don’t have a car or just don’t fancy driving, there are some great alternative ways of getting to Koh Chang.

 Related Posts: